 its roof.
 It is also open for touring (check their site for details),

 in the Historic American Building Survey.

-Hill Inn of Madison, Wisconsin is a gracious old
+Hill Inn of Madison, Wisconsin.
+Locally known

 Inn in Orange, Virginia.
 An Italianate Bed and

 Breakfast with a handsome cupola near Madison's Montpelier and